ISAITB/docs-tdl/source/testsuite/index.rst

         <gitb:name>sender</gitb:name>
     </gitb:actor>

 These actors can then be used in a test case by defining "sender" as the SUT and "receiver" as simulated.
-These are both involved in a messaging transaction.

 .. code-block:: xml